Jennifer Wilber is a writer, teacher, and bisexual rights activist from Ohio.

-The trope that bisexual people can’t sit in chairs properly gained traction on Twitter in late 2018 when bi people across the internet began enthusiastically agreeing with a tweet that stated that bis can’t sit in chairs properly.
-Though there doesn’t seem to be much connection between the way someone sits on furniture and sexual orientation, many bi people on Facebook, Twitter, and Reddit, have vocally agreed with this assessment, making statements to the effect that they don’t know this has become a stereotype, but they fit it 100%.
+The trope that bisexual people can’t sit in chairs properly gained traction on Twitter in late 2018 when bi people across the internet began enthusiastically agreeing with (and perhaps mocking) a tweet that stated that bis can’t sit in chairs properly.
+Though there doesn’t seem to be much connection between the way someone sits on furniture and sexual orientation, many bi people on Facebook, Twitter, and Reddit responded to this assessment, making statements to the effect that they don’t know if it has become a stereotype, but they fit it 100%.

 Heck, even as I write this, I am sitting on an office chair with both legs completely folded onto the chair, with my keyboard supported on my lap.
 Though bis may be invisible to the larger LGBT+ and straight communities, and many people assume that bi people in straight-presenting relationships are actually straight, this new stereotype seems to prove that we are so queer, we can’t even sit straight!

 Many bi people would agree that they love puns, particularly puns involving bisexuality.
 In a 2011 article on Alternet called “9 Stupid Myths About Bisexuals That Will Make You Laugh,” writer Anna Pulley said that “bisexuals love puns” is the only silly myth about bisexuals that is actually true.